furkankarayel/MovieFinder/README.md

 ## MovieFinder Project

-A small web application for browsing movies or exploring random ones.
+A small frontend application which has been written for my webprogramming course at my university.

 <img src="https://i.imgur.com/BItgj5r.jpg" width="613" height="528">